pranavc28/blog/content/posts/generative-ui-tinker.md

 I have focused more on the length of the React code output, and how dynamic it is.
 Users can target other features such as tailwind/design parity, or code structure.

 The combination of PPO's reward-driven learning and Tinker's abstraction of distributed training infrastructure makes this approach practical for researchers and developers.
 We define our reward function (what makes good UI code), specify our training loop (how to explore and update), and Tinker handles the complexity of distributed execution across GPUs effectively.

+I appreciated testing out open source chinese models, like Qwen.
+Honestly, **I'm in shock**.
+They're worth a fraction of the cost of models like GPT-5 and Gemini-3.
+In addition, after being fine tuned, my custom checkpoint did an absolutely amazing job.
+If anything, this blog post got me even more excited about the possibilities and future of AI.
+If I can fine tune LLMs in my free time so easily, with free credits, imagine what a startup with 100s of millions of dollars must be doing :)